-- MSMEs can reach PIU at enterprisesupport@nrpbsxm.org and +1 721 5856413 for general information about the program and explanatory questions. - General rule, PFI loan officers are the first point of contact for existing clients that have accounts or loans at PFIs.
+- MSMEs can reach the NRPB at enterprisesupport@nrpbsxm.org and +1 721 5856413 for general information about the project and explanatory questions. - General rule, PFI loan officers are the first point of contact for existing clients that have accounts or loans at PFIs.
 PFI loan officers may also accept applications from Eligible Beneficiary Enterprises with whom they do not have an existing business relationship.
-The OO of the NRPB or his/her delegate, may also be the first point of contact for Eligible Beneficiary Enterprises without an existing business relationship with the PFI. - A PIU officer (such as the OO) is expected to spend 4.5 days per week working at PFI branches.
-The PM will also spend substantial time in PFI branches especially during the first months of component 1 implementation to ensure workflows and processes are in place. - On procurement matters, the PIU officer at PFI will ensure that AR purchases above US\$2,500 have three quotes.
+The OO of the NRPB or his/her delegate, may also be the first point of contact for Eligible Beneficiary Enterprises without an existing business relationship with the PFI. - On procurement matters, the NRPB will ensure that AR purchases above US\$2,500 have three quotes.
 All assets above US\$2,500 are recommended to have at least 24-month warranty. - An Environmental & Safeguards Specialist from the NRPB's Safeguards Department will provide support on demand in reviewing MSME applications. - For quarterly repayments to the NRPB, the PFI will include a report that provides a substantiation and breakdown of funds being reported/transferred into designated NRPB account.